GMorcosEE/android-one-click-workspace/README.md

 > **Version 2 - Phase 1 Complete**: This workspace now includes a working sample app with launcher icons, unit and instrumentation tests, and a pre-configured Android emulator.

+## ⚠️ Important: Container Rebuild Required

+**If you're on the `version2` branch**, you must rebuild the dev container for the emulator to work:

+1. **Stop and delete** the current workspace
+2. **Create a new workspace** from the `version2` branch
+3. Wait for the container to build (~5-10 minutes)

+The emulator and its dependencies are installed during the container build process and cannot be added to a running container.

+See [REBUILD_REQUIRED.md](REBUILD_REQUIRED.md) for detailed instructions.

 ## 🚀 Quick Start

 ### Opening the Workspace